andrew/ultimate-awesome/README.md

 - [awesome-cicd](https://github.com/awesomelistsio/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
 - [awesome-cms](https://github.com/awesomelistsio/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-codepen](https://github.com/awesomelistsio/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
-- [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-design](https://github.com/awesomelistsio/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-finance](https://github.com/awesomelistsio/awesome-finance) - A curated list of tools, platforms, datasets, libraries, research resources, and learning materials for finance.